MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/includes/setup-steps-5-12.md

-5. Filter the employees in scope for the report under **Select which employees you want to include in the query**.
+5. In **Select which employees you want to include in the query**, add filters to narrow down the employees in scope for your report.
 Don’t remove the predefined “Is Active” filter.
 For more details about filter and metric options, refer to [Filters](../../filters.md).

     ![Is active filter](/viva/insights/advanced/images/pbi-templates-isactive-filter.png)